Chemical Education Journal (CEJ), Vol. 7, No. 2 /Registration No. 7-16/Received October 31, 2003.

 Small piece of clay (or some other kind of seal)

-3 kinds of active carbon (charcoal): powder (PAC),granular (GAC) and pellets
+3 kinds of active carbon (charcoal): powder (PAC),granular (GAC)

 Cotton